navis-org/navis/docs/publications.md

 # Publications using {{ navis}}

-{{ navis }} has been used in a range of high-profile publications[^1].
+{{ navis }} has been used in a growing number of high-profile publications[^1].
 Below we have collected a partial[^2] list.

 !!!
-Example "Not seeing your work listed here?"
+Example "Help us spread the word!"

     We'd love to know if you found {{ navis }} useful for your research!
-You can help us spread the word by citing the DOI provided by [Zenodo](https://doi.org/10.5281/zenodo.4699382): `10.5281/zenodo.4699382`
+You can help us by citing the DOI provided by [Zenodo](https://doi.org/10.5281/zenodo.4699382): `10.5281/zenodo.4699382`

 ## 2026